Updated: Jan 28

 On 20 December 1982, the Naval Projects committee formally approved the conversion of eight Sea King helicopters to AEW 2 Standard.
 849 NAS would re-commission in 1984 and the RN maintained its organic AEW capability until the Sea King Mk 7 was retired from service in 2018.

 Colin Richardson and Nick Funnell, who were both ASW observers, saw the light during the deployment to the Falklands and on return to the UK would become AEW No 1 Course.
 They completed AEW No 1 OFT in June 83.

-Peter Flutter was the first rotary wing CO of 849 NAS from 1984-1987 and is still heavily involved in AEW working at Merlin Helicopter Force on the integration of the Crowsnest radar.
+Peter Flutter was awarded the Air Force Cross in the New Year Honours List 1984 for his contribution.
+He became the first rotary wing CO of 849 NAS from 1984-1987 and is still heavily involved in AEW working at Merlin Helicopter Force on the integration of the Crowsnest radar.